craigmbooth/craigmbooth.github.io/_posts/2021-08-13-continuous-integration-on-github-pages-and-jekyll.md

 The reasoning behind that advice was that the quickest way to learn to ignore something (or never internalize that is exists) is for it to be noisy on day one, before it has demonstrated its value.

 I markdown linted this site following exactly this philosophy.
-THe first time I ran `mdl`, there were probably 300 failures, it was an absolutely overwhelming number that I had no idea where to start with.
+The first time I ran `mdl`, there were probably 300 failures, it was an absolutely overwhelming number that I had no idea where to start with.

 My approach ended up being the following: